To learn how to add a pie or donut chart to a board or worksheet, see Add cards to a board and Add cards to a worksheet.

-Pie and donut charts show a percentage breakdown of data, and, as they are visually simple, are well understood by most people.
-As they display the proportions of a dataset (for example, market share), they are effective for highlighting relative sizes.
+Pie and donut charts show a percentage breakdown of data, and, as they're visually simple, are well understood by most people.
+They display the proportions of a dataset (for example, market share) so are effective for highlighting relative sizes.

 Use a pie or donut chart to answer:

 - What is Y’s share of the whole?

 - What is the ratio of X to Z?

 - What are the comparative sizes of our business units?

 - What is the composition of website traffic?

 - What is the percentage breakdown of X, Y, and Z?